jhollinger/ruby-diftw/README.md

 ## Parent-Child injectors

 This is **maybe the coolest part**.
 Each time you call `inject` (or `inject_instance`) you're creating a fresh, empty child `DiFtw::Injector`.
 It will recursively look up dependencies through the parent chain until it finds the nearest registration of that dependency.
+(Heavily inspired by Angular 2's DI.)

-This means you can re-register a dependency on your child injector, and *it* will be injected instead of whatever is registered above it in the chain.
-Objects using sibling or parent injectors will remain unchanged, as they won't know about this registration override.
-Perhaps some examples are best.
+This means you can re-register a dependency on a child injector, and *it* will be injected instead of whatever is registered above it in the chain.

     # Create your root injector and register :foo
     DI = DiFtw::Injector.new